czhang2718/blog/_posts/2021-11-4-freeing-yourself.md

 We're starting deep 👀

-Okay so this is a topic I feel isolated, yet strongly, about.
+Okay so this is a topic I feel isolated in, yet strongly about.
 Also, this is tailored towards high schoolers.

 I'm stubborn.
 And competitive.
 Success has always been a big motivator for me.
 In 10th grade I became uber-aware of my future and that every action (or lack thereof) could screw me over if I'm not careful.
 I fretted about getting into a good college.
 I got jealous at my peers for winning stuff-- stuff I didn't even know about.
 Literally people missing school to go to competitions (of any type) made me feel shitty because it was a competition I wasn't going to, and thus it, obviously, made me behind/lesser than them.
 I convinced myself I *had* to do [xyz] in order to [go to good college, obtain dignity, etc.].
 As you can imagine, I was also the type to fear wasting time; I forced myself to stay up to 2am, on average, just so I didn't feel bad for not taking advantage of my every living second (I woke up at 6:30).